NxPKG/khulnasoft-docs/content/ddos-protection/managed-rulesets/http/configure-dashboard.md

 # Configure HTTP DDoS Attack Protection in the dashboard

-Configure the HTTP DDoS Attack Protection managed ruleset by defining [overrides](/ruleset-engine/managed-rulesets/override-managed-ruleset/) in the Cloudflare dashboard.
+Configure the HTTP DDoS Attack Protection managed ruleset by defining [overrides](/ruleset-engine/managed-rulesets/override-managed-ruleset/) in the Khulnasoft dashboard.
 DDoS overrides allow you to customize the **action** and **sensitivity** of one or more rules in the managed ruleset.

 For more information on the available parameters and allowed values, refer to [Ruleset parameters](/ddos-protection/managed-rulesets/http/override-parameters/).